-Practical Action has been working for over three decades to get sustainable energy solutions to those who need them most.
-Whilst we have developed expertise in delivering the services that poor people need, want and have a right to, we recognise that our work alone is not enough to reach the billions who still currently have no access to clean, safe, modern and affordable energy.
-We are therefore keen to work in partnership and collaboration with others, and within various frameworks, to achieve this end.
+Practical Action has been working for over three decades to get sustainable energy solutions to those who need them most; but we recognise that our work alone is not enough to reach the billions who still currently have no access to clean, safe, modern and affordable energy.
+Working in partnership and collaboration with others, and within various frameworks, is therefore key to our approach.

 Recognition of the fundamental role of energy in development has increased dramatically in recent years, and the UN's Sustainable Energy for All initiative (SEforAll) has been a key driving force in elevating the status of energy access globally.